wojciechp6/YOLOv8Unity/README.md

 2. Copy the detection model to *Assets*.
 3. Open *Scenes/Detection*.
 4. Select *Main Camera*.
-5. In the *Detector* component point your segmentation model in the *Model File* field.
+5. In the *Detector* component point your detection model in the *Model File* field.
 6. Run the scene.